GET THEE TO THE FUNNERY

 You can listen to him read his book on Audible or on your other favorite spoken book platform.

 At the age of 13, CHARLOTTE THORNLEY found her voice at the Center of the Universe (the Funnery!).
 She’s played many parts over the years – among them actor, intern, and collaborating artist.
 She finished her acting training in France during the pandemic of '20 and '21.
-Charlotte also works as an early childhood educator at Turtle Island in Montpelier.
+Away from the Funnery, Charlotte works as an early childhood educator at Turtle Island in Montpelier.

-BROOK GENTRY started doing Shakespeare with Peter in 2014 on the snow-swept Canadian border.
+BROOK GENTRY started doing Shakespeare with Peter in 2014 on the snowy, windy Vermont/Canadian border.
 Since then, she has been a Funnery fixture!
 Brook acted in high school, and stage managed in college.
 Brook helps Peter keep the Funnery humming internationally throughout the year with her social media and graphic design and spreadsheet skills.
-Wait, is that Brook walking on the shore of Lake Superior in Michigan's Upper Peninsula, her new home?
+Wait, is that Brook walking on the shore of Lake Superior in L'Anse, deep in Michigan's Upper Peninsula, her new home?
+But still, but still, two weeks every summer in the NEK.

 SOPHIE LYON is from Massachusetts, but has made the journey up to the Funnery every summer since 2013.
 With roots in comedy and improv, Sophie has played a range of characters at The Funnery and beyond.
 Sophie's most notable achievements include learning to JUGGLE in two Funnery weeks, while playing the fool in Twelfth Night.
 When we're all together in the fresh air of Vermont, Sophie keeps our political theory on track.
 For example, back in 2020, Sophie got us to confront the glaring contradictions in Portia's "Quality of Mercy" speech.

-DORAN HAMM is a children's theater performer and teacher who has worked with Peter in southern Vermont since 1999.
-He honed his Shakespeare skills and comedy routines on St. John in the U.S. Virgin Islands, and at Brattleboro's famed New England Youth Theatre.
-Dory is a massage therapist!
-Since 2021, he has poured his incomparable energy into the Northeast Kingdom Funnery—and performing all over with the Vermont Suitcase Company.
+DORAN HAMM is a theater performer and teacher who has worked with Peter in southern Vermont since 1999.
+He honed his Shakespeare and comedy skills on St. John in the U.S. Virgin Islands, and at Brattleboro's famed New England Youth Theatre.
+Dory is a massage therapist and a year-round children's theater director!
+Since 2021, he has poured his energy into the Northeast Kingdom Funnery—and performing all over with the Vermont Suitcase Company.

-ROSA PALMERI is a multi-hyphenate artist and organizer, living in NYC but often escaping the city and jumping on Amtrak to come to Vermont.
-By day, she’s a paralegal at the National Lawyers Guild.
+ROSA PALMERI is an artist, theater teacher, and labor organizer, living in NYC but often escaping the city and jumping on Amtrak to come to Vermont.
+She is also a paralegal at the National Lawyers Guild.
 She has her Masters in Acting from the American Conservatory Theatre in San Francisco, and is a proud Union Member.
-Rosa took the two-womanTwelfth Night, which Peter conceived of and directed, all the way to the Edinburgh Fringe Festival back in the day.
+Way back in the day, Rosa took the two-womanTwelfth Night, which Peter conceived of and directed, all the way to the Edinburgh Fringe Festival.

-Hailing from the not-so-far hills of Hardwick, Vermont, MARIANA CONSIDINE
+Hailing from the hills of Hardwick, Vermont, MARIANA CONSIDINE performed with the

 We owe a lot to folks who have supported us for many years—the Vermont Community Foundation, Concept2,